 how we compile telepoem numbers

-The Telepoem Booth project repurposes and re-enchants decommissioned (and disappearing) telephone booths to give back to communities in multi-sensory ways: visual, haptic and aural.
-They are multi-genre and multi-media, using poetry, art and recordings to impact users.
+The Telepoem Booth® art installation was created by writer and artist Elizabeth Hellstern.
+The project repurposes and re-enchants decommissioned (and disappearing) telephone booths to give back to communities in multi-sensory ways: visual, haptic and aural.
+Telepoem Booths are multi-genre and multi-media, using poetry, music, art and recordings to impact users.
 Most importantly, they are engaging art pieces that require the audience’s participation.

 Telepoem Booths are provocative, exciting installation art pieces that place poetry in the public realm.
 They deliver an impactful emotional insight to each listener.
 Hearing poetry read can be cathartic and healing, providing a multi-sensory way for the public to access poetry and the human experience.
 Telepoem Booths give a performance vehicle for voices of many kinds.